Market

 (b) Interest rate of three vehicles loan are 7.65%, 8.20% & 9.10% respectively.

 1st Vehicle Term Loan is repayable in 36 equated monthly instalment of Rs.
 80,361/- commencing from August, 2021 and ending on July, 2024.
-2nd Vehicle term loan is repayable in 36 equated monthly installment of Rs.
-81,410/- commentcing from September, 2022 and ending on August, 2025.
-3rd Vehicle term loan is repayable in 60 equated monthly installment of Rs.
-60,146/-
+2nd

-(c) commentcing from March, 2023 and ending on February, 2028.
+(c) Vehicle term loan is repayable in 60 equated monthly installment of Rs.
+60,146/- commentcing from March, 2023 and ending on February, 2028.

 Working Captial Term Loan from IOB Bank under ECLGS 1.0 extension Scheme

 WCTL under ECLGS 1.0 is rank pari passu with all the existing facilities in terms of security.
-It is also collaterally secured by equitable mortgage of Industrial Land and Building situated at Hadamtala Industrial Zone, District Rajkot.
+It is also collaterally secured by equitable mortgage of f Industrial Land and Building situated at Hadamtala Industrial Zone, District Rajkot.

 (b) Interest rate of term loan is Repo rate plus markup plus 1.00% i.e. 9.25% p.a.

-Term Loan is repayable in 21 monthly instalment commencing after moratorium period of 24 months from the date of Erst installments i.e. January 2024 i.e. 20 installment of Rs.
+Term Loan is repayable in 21 monthly instalment commencing after moratorium period of 24 months from the date of first installments i.e. January 2024 C i.e. 20 installment of Rs.
 3,33,888/- and 21st installment of Rs.
 2,42,240/-

-Vehicle Term Loan from HDFC Bank
+Vehicle Term Loan from HDPC Bank

 (b) Interest rate of loan is 8.34%.

 Term Loan is repayable in 36 monthly instalment of Rs.
 31,240/- and Rs.
-3,810/- commencing from March, 2021 and ending on ^ February, 2024.
+3,810/- commencing from March, 2021 and ending on February, 2024.

 Cash Credit

-Loan is secured against hypothecation of stock and book debts up to 90 days and with exclusive first charge on entire current assets
+Loan is secured against hypothecation of stock and book debts up to 90 days and with exclusive first charge on entire current assets of the present and

-(a) of the present and future.
+(a) future.
 It is also secured by equitable mortgage of Industrial Land and Building situated at Hadamtala Industrial Zone, District Rajkot and personal guarantee of directors.

 (b) Interest rate of term loan is linked to RLLR plus 0.40% i.e. 9.75% p.a. as per last Sanction Letter.